tonym128/tonym128.github.io/_posts/2021-08-25-the-time-i-uploaded-3000-videos-to-youtube.md

 ![](/images/2021/08/6-growth.png)

 And finally if you read this far, some inception!
-It wasn't the greatest summary, but I'm not vein enough to go back and rig it.
+It wasn't the greatest summary, but I'm not vain enough to go back and rig it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5ScFqcfXJio" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>